 Another thing to consider is that although rabbits don't vocalize any noise they do enjoy smashing around and will quickly learn to use the surface to scratch and drum on which can become an annoyance.

 Lastly be mindful that rabbits are a prey animal and often prefer a bit of cover when they relay.
 Always make sure they still have a shady area where they can feel less exposed to have a snooze in.
 If you create an environment with clear sides you may take away this scene of shelter.

 One clever way this material can be put to use is when its mounted directly onto a wall to protect it.
-If for instance you have built a large pen that uses a wall as a part of its perimeter then fitting a sheet of clear material will stop an damage to the wall paper or wall and be nicer looking then if you were to cover it with another material such as wood.
+If for instance you have built a large pen that uses a wall as a part of its perimeter then fitting a sheet of clear material will stop any damage to the wallpaper or wall and be nicer looking, then if you were to cover it with another material such as wood.
 It can be flexible enough go all the way to the floor to cover over the base boards.